Al-Jiftlik

+Etymology

+The village's name is derived from the Turkish word chiflik, the term for a homestead, farm or estate in the Ottoman Empire, which was applied in this as in many other Ottoman locations.
+According to ARIJ, the name comes from a Turkish word meaning either farm, estate, or land owned by the Sultan, and was given due to the agricultural nature of the village.

+The Palestinian Rural History Project records the site's original name as Qarawa, distinguished as Qarawat al-Mas'udi (قراوة المسعودي), after the local Bedouin tribe.

 History

+A notable archaeological site is Tell es-Samadi, and the village center dates back to the Ottoman period.
+Far'at ej-Jiftlik, situated ca. 3 km southeast of Jiftlik proper on the right bank of Wadi Far'a, was the site of one of the two large Chalcolithic settlements in the flood plain of that stream, along with Kaziyet er-Ratrut.

-The majority of the land in al-Jiftlik belonged to the al-Masa'id tribe, a powerful Bedouin family whose land spanned from Damia in Transjordan, on the east bank of the Jordan River, to the borders of Jericho in the West Bank.
+The majority of the land in al-Jiftlik belonged to the powerful Bedouin al-Masa'id tribe, whose land spanned from Damia in Transjordan, on the east bank of the Jordan River, to the borders of Jericho in the West Bank.
 Most of its residents are descendants of the al-Masa'id tribe and immigrants from Tammun to the north.

-The village's name is derived from the Turkish word chiflik, the term for "land tenure" in the late Ottoman Empire which was applied in this as in many other Ottoman locations.
-It received its name due to the agricultural nature of the village.
-During the mandate period, there was a Tegart fort known as the Jiftlik Police Post just west of the present village.
+During the Mandate period, there was a Tegart fort known as the Jiftlik Police Post just west of the present village.

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Al-Jiftlik came under Jordanian rule.

 Since the Six-Day War in 1967, Al-Jiftlik has been under Israeli occupation.
 In the aftermath of the war over 800 homes in al-Jiftlik were razed by the Israeli army and its 6,000 inhabitants were ordered to leave.
 Most of al-Jiftlik's inhabitants, however, returned to the village.

 After the 1995 Accords between the Israel and the Palestine Liberation Organization (PLO), the village was designated as part of Area C. This makes it subject to full Israeli military and civil administration.
 This has allowed the Israelis to commit what Robert Fisk in 2010 called "ethnic cleansing via bureaucracy".
 According to the head of the village council in Jiftlik, Palestinian requests for building were denied or delayed for years, and anything built without permission was "ruthlessly" torn down by the Israelis.